 What are some of the pros and cons of getting an MBA at Columbia Business School as opposed to Stern School of Business?

-Asked by Anjali Rawat 11 months ago
+Asked by Anjali Rawat about 1 year ago

 Both Columbia Business School and Stern School of Business offer excellent MBA programs but they cater to slightly different academic and professional preferences.
 Columbia is particularly renowned for its strength in finance and its rigorous core curriculum, which is designed to instill a strong foundation in general management with a global perspective.
 Its program is intense and fast-paced, aiming to prepare students for high-level strategic roles.
 The network Columbia offers is vast, enhancing potential career prospects globally.